karina-talibzhanova/prog-p5/peerreviews.md

 * ffs their background, rectangle, and outline colours are tied to their sliders
     * not properly parameterised so user would either have to modify the code or make sure they are definitely using rgb

+The constructor has appropriate parameters as well as default values.
+The code also contains getters and setters for each of these values, however, there are duplicate set functions (e.g. changeSpeed) that are unnecessary when there already are setters.
+Additionally, the parameter 'backgroundColour' is seen in the constructor but it does not have its own getter and setter.
+Also, the getters will always return None because there is no variable called '_numb' for example, only 'numb'.
+A quick fix would be to just rename the variables in the constructor (e.g. 'this.numb' becomes 'this._numb').
+Finally, the background, rectangle, and outline colours can be changed in the 'draw' function of the class.
+Because they are linked to the RGB sliders, this makes the component not reusable as a user will need to modify the code (although I believe simply deleting those 3 lines would solve this issue).

 ### Development of Original
 * original code was submitted, yes
 * original was written in processing so good job on translating that into javascript
 * definitely stuck it in a class
 * definitely was parameterised
 * i'll be honest, the scope was not exactly extended. the final submission basically does the same as the original sketch

+The original code was submitted and was written in Processing.
+The submitted code was well translated into JavaScript, and while it was refactored into a class and parameterised, it technically is not reusable in the current state it is in.
+The scope was not particularly extended as it has exactly the same funcitonality as the original sketch.

 ### Quality of Example
 * jesus christ my eyes burn